NuSTAR observation of the Vela pulsar and its nebula: Abstract

 \section{Abstract}

 We present the analysis of 200-ks NuSTAR observation of the Vela pulsar and the pulsar wind nebula (PWN).
 The phase-resolved spectra corresponding to two main peaks in the folded pulse profile differ significantly.
 The spectrum of Peak 1 is significantly harder than that of Peak 2 in qualitative agreement with the earlier RXTE results.
-However, for both spectra, the best-fit values of photon indices, $\Gamma$, for the power-law (PL) fit are noticeably larger than the previously reported values.
-The hardest (Peak 1) spectrum has $\Gamma=1.10\pm0.15$ which is close to those measured for the bright inner jets of the PWN.
-We used the off-pulse interval to isolate pulsar emission and measure the compact pulsar wind nebula (PWN) spectrum in hard X-rays.
+However, for both spectra, the values of power-law (PL) fit photon indices, $\Gamma$, are noticeably larger than the previously reported values.
+The harder (Peak 1) spectrum has $\Gamma=1.10\pm0.15$ which is close to those measured for the bright inner jets of the PWN.
+We used the off-pulse interval to remove the emission from the pulsar and measure the compact pulsar wind nebula (PWN) spectrum in hard X-rays.
 We also measured the spectrum from the south-western (SW) region of the PWN which is resolved by NuSTAR from the compact PWN.
 For both regions, we fit the NuSTAR spectra by themselves and together with the Chandra X-ray Observatory spectra.
-We found that the compact PWN spectrum requires a more complex model than a simple PL with evidence for exponential cutoff in 50-80 keV.
-We do not find such evidence for the spectrum extracted from the SW PWN region, located farther from the pulsar, implying the energies over 600 TeV for the pulsar wind particles.
-This may indicate in-situ particle acceleration in that region.
+We found that the PWN spectrum (for both regions) requires a more complex model than a simple PL.
+The fits to compact PWN spectrum favor exponentially cutoff PL model, with $E_c\approx 50$ keV over the broken PL model.
+The observed synchrotron photon energies imply electrons accelerated to $\approx$ 150 TeV.